CosminEugenDinu/File-Stat-Analyzer/README.md

 # File-Stat-Analyzer

-- Analyze files
-- Parse PDF files, find ISBN, keywords, etc.
+File statistics analyzer

-Python (Django) program that parses files with millions of rows representing files descriptions and fast insert in PostgresQL DB directly from buffer.
+Python (Django) program that parses files with millions of rows representing file descriptions and fast insert in PostgresQL DB directly from the in-memory stream buffer.
 The purpose is fast lookup, report analyses, classification.
-Also analyzes PDF files: image OCR, parse content, find keywords, etc.
+Also organize paths and analyze PDF files (image OCR, parse content, find isbn, keywords etc.).

 # Prerequisites